Procurement in Three B.C. School Districts

 • The challenges faced in rebuilding Lytton, and the Province of B.C.’s opportunities for improvement.

-We expect to issue our report in 2025.
+We expect to issue our report in spring 2026.